openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Offer Parameters {#credential_offer_parameters}

 Credential Offer object MAY contain the following parameters:

 * `credential_issuer`: REQUIRED.
-The URL of the Credential Issuer defined in (#credential-issuer-identifier), from which the Wallet is requested to obtain one or more Credentials.
+The URL of the Credential Issuer, as defined in (#credential-issuer-identifier), from which the Wallet is requested to obtain one or more Credentials.
 The Wallet uses it to obtain the Credential Issuer's Metadata following the steps defined in (#credential-issuer-wellknown).
 * `credentials`: REQUIRED.
 A JSON array, where every entry is a JSON object or a JSON string.
 If the entry is an object, the object contains the data related to a certain credential type the Wallet MAY request.
-Each object MUST contain a `format` Claim determining the format of the credential to be requested and further parameters characterising the type of the credential to be requested as defined in (#format_profiles).
+Each object MUST contain a `format` Claim determining the format of the credential to be requested and further parameters characterizing the type of the credential to be requested as defined in (#format_profiles).
 If the entry is a string, the string value MUST be one of the `scope` values in one of the objects in the `credentials_supported` Credential Issuer metadata parameter.
 When processing, the Wallet MUST resolve this string value to the respective object.
 * `grants`: OPTIONAL.
-A JSON object indicating to the Wallet the Grant Types the Credential Issuer's AS is prepared to process for this credential offer.
+A JSON object indicating to the Wallet the Grant Types the Credential Issuer's AS is prepared to process for this Credential Offer.
 Every grant is represented by a name/value pair.
 The name is the Grant Type identifier; the value is a JSON object that contains parameters either determining the way the Wallet MUST use the particular grant and/or parameters the Wallet MUST send with the respective request(s).
 If `grants` is not present or empty, the Wallet MUST determine the Grant Types the Credential Issuer's AS supports using the respective metadata.
-When multiple grants are present, it's at the Wallet’s discretion which one to use.
+When multiple grants are present, it is at the Wallet's discretion which one to use.

 The following values are defined by this specification:

 * Grant Type `authorization_code`:
   * `issuer_state`: OPTIONAL.
 String value created by the Credential Issuer and opaque to the Wallet that is used to bind the subsequent Authorization Request with the Credential Issuer to a context set up during previous steps.
 If the Wallet decides to use the Authorization Code Flow and received a value for this parameter, it MUST include it in the subsequent Authorization Request to the Credential Issuer as the `issuer_state` parameter value.
 * Grant Type `urn:ietf:params:oauth:grant-type:pre-authorized_code`:
   * `pre-authorized_code`: REQUIRED.
 The code representing the Credential Issuer's authorization for the Wallet to obtain Credentials of a certain type.
-This code MUST be short lived and single-use.
+This code MUST be short lived and single use.
 If the Wallet decides to use the Pre-Authorized Code Flow, this parameter value MUST be included in the subsequent Token Request with the Pre-Authorized Code Flow.
   * `user_pin_required`: OPTIONAL.
 Boolean value specifying whether the AS expects presentation of a user PIN along with the Token Request in a Pre-Authorized Code Flow.
 Default is `false`.
-This PIN is intended to bind the Pre-Authorized Code to a certain transaction in order to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legitimate user.
+This PIN is intended to bind the Pre-Authorized Code to a certain transaction to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legitimate user.
 It is RECOMMENDED to send a PIN via a separate channel.
 If the Wallet decides to use the Pre-Authorized Code Flow, a PIN value MUST be sent in the `user_pin` parameter with the respective Token Request.
   * `interval`: OPTIONAL.
 The minimum amount of time in seconds that the Wallet SHOULD wait between polling requests to the token endpoint (in case the Authorization Server responds with error code `authorization_pending` - see (#token_error_response)).
 If no value is provided, Wallets MUST use 5 as the default.

 The following non-normative example shows a Credential Offer object where the Credential Issuer can offer the issuance of two Credentials of different formats, one as JSON string ("UniversityDegree_JWT") and the other one as JSON object:

 <{{examples/credential_offer_multiple_credentials.json}}

-Note: the examples throughout the specification use Credential Format specific parameters defined in the Credential Format Profiles that can be found in (#format_profiles).
+Note: The examples throughout the specification use Credential Format specific parameters defined in the Credential Format Profiles that can be found in (#format_profiles).

 ### Sending Credential Offer by Value Using `credential_offer` Parameter